GeorgeCocosatu/JavaSeleniumTest/README.md

 To run the test you should only hit Run'JavaSelenium.main()' and the output should look like this [3].
 If you encounter any errors or the output does not show as mentioned please run it again a few times.

+One thing I would suggest the developper to change is to add “id” tags to the “div” so it can be found easier with findElement(By.id()) instead of findElement(By.xpath()).

+Additionally he could add an “Search” button to the search bar.
+And the search box should clear automatically after a search is made.

 [1]: https://www.selenium.dev/downloads/

 [2]: https://chromedriver.chromium.org/downloads